 You should also discuss any other problems or concerns you have.
 This includes your mental health -- any thoughts of feeling sad, anxious, or even angry.
 Binge eating commonly happens with depression or another mental health condition.
 It's important to get treated for both.

 Ask how often you should have a physical exam.
 Many people who binge eat are overweight.
 Being an unhealthy weight can raise your risk for many other health problems, so it’s important to have your doctor examine you.
-She might also order blood and urine tests to check how well your body is working.
+They might also order blood and urine tests to check how well your body is working.

 Get a checkup by a doctor on a regular basis, even when you're healthy.